vidstack/player/apps/site/app/docs/[lib]/player/components/sliders/[2]time-slider/page.md

 The slider's range is assumed to be in seconds between `0` (min) and length of media (max).

 {% code_preview name="usage" copyHighlight=true highlight="html:3|react:7" /%}

+## Preview

+The `preview` slot enables passing in any element to be displayed above the slider thumb when being interacted with:

+{% code_preview name="preview" size="small" copyHighlight=true highlight="html:2|react:7" /%}

+### Grouping

+Previews can be grouped by using a parent container element for the `preview` slot:

+{% code_preview name="preview-group" copyHighlight=true highlight="html:2-5|react:12-15" /%}

 ## Styling